StepnickiLukasz/RestAPImages/README.md

-# RestAPImages
-API for images

-## To run the app
+# How to run application

-1. install Docker on your machine
+1. Install Docker on your machine
-2. go to the folder of the app
-3. run `sudo docker compose up -d`
+2. `sudo docker compose up -d`
+3. Now the application works on the `localhost:8000`
-4. now your app is available on `localhost:8000`
+4. API documentation is available at `localhost:8000/docs/`